spacetelescope/crds/documentation/crds_users_guide/source/web_site_use.rst

 *Add References* supports adding existing CRDS references to a CRDS context which does not contain them already.
-Add References is the inverse of Delete References and generates new CRDS rules without requiring the resubmission of files to CRDS.
+Add References is the inverse of Delete References and generates new CRDS rules without requiring the re-submission of files to CRDS.

 .. figure:: images/web_add_references.png